Thai Meethu Sathiyam

-Thai Meethu Sathiyam was released on 30 October 1978, a month after Thevar's death, and became a commercial success, running for over 100 days in theatres.
+Thai Meethu Sathiyam was released on 30 October 1978, a month after Thevar's death.
+The film became a commercial success, running for over 100 days in theatres.

 Plot

 Babu is a shepherd with a dog named Ramu.
-When criminals Balu and Johnny murder his parents, he swears upon his mother that he will have revenge.
+When criminals Balu and Johnny murder his parents, he swears upon his mother that he will take revenge.
 Babu trains under the local zamindar, and is revealed to be naturally skilled at marksmanship.
 After dressing himself like a cowboy, equipping himself with the zamindar's guns and a horse, and with Ramu as his aide, he fulfils his promise by killing the criminals.